jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 ### Other Features

-- Disallow and kill any and all bitcoin miners from using the infrastructure
+- Disallow and kill any and all bitcoin miners from using the infrastructure, bpf tracers
 - Firewall off any existing network endpoints
 - Firewall off the container running the process from everything around it on the local links and any reachable internal IP
 - If one layer of isolation is compromised, rely on another layer of isolation entirely.
 If two layers are compromised then we at least tried our best...